ondemandenv/ondemandenv.github.io/articles/app-centric-infra2.md

 # AWS CDK for EKS: Falling Short in Real-World, Multi-Account Kubernetes Deployments

+*Part 2 of "Embracing Application-Centric Infrastructure in the Cloud"*

 AWS Cloud Development Kit (CDK) aims to simplify cloud infrastructure provisioning using familiar programming languages.
-While its EKS module promises to streamline Kubernetes cluster creation and management, a closer look reveals significant shortcomings, especially when considering practical, multi-account EKS deployments.
-This article will delve into these limitations, arguing that AWS CDK's current EKS implementation, particularly the `Cluster.addManifest` function, is not truly useful for organizations adopting a shared, multi-account EKS strategy.
+While its EKS module promises to streamline Kubernetes cluster creation and management, a closer look reveals significant shortcomings when implementing **application-centric infrastructure** patterns in multi-account environments.

-## The Illusion of Simplicity: Cluster.addManifest and its Account Boundaries
+This article explores how CDK's EKS implementation, particularly the `Cluster.addManifest` function, fundamentally conflicts with application-centric principles where applications own their complete vertical slice of resources across environments.
+The core issue isn't just technical limitations—it's that CDK's design philosophy assumes infrastructure-centric rather than application-centric patterns.

+## The Application-Centric Challenge: Why CDK's Assumptions Break Down

+In **application-centric infrastructure**, each application enver (environment version) owns its complete vertical slice: application code, infrastructure definitions, database schemas, IAM roles, and Kubernetes manifests.
+This ownership pattern requires applications to deploy resources across multiple platforms and accounts while maintaining atomic deployment/rollback capabilities.

-The `Cluster.addManifest(id: string, ...manifest: Record<string, any>[]): KubernetesManifest` function in CDK appears to offer a straightforward way to deploy Kubernetes manifests to an EKS cluster.
-However, this simplicity is deceptive when considering real-world scenarios where EKS clusters are designed to be shared across multiple AWS accounts.
+The `Cluster.addManifest(id: string, ...manifest: Record<string, any>[]): KubernetesManifest` function in CDK appears to support this pattern but fundamentally conflicts with application-centric principles:

-In practice, a central EKS cluster is often shared by various teams or applications residing in separate AWS accounts.
-This multi-account approach is crucial for security, isolation, and cost management.
-However, `Cluster.addManifest` operates under the implicit assumption of a single account and region deployment.
+1. **Breaks Enver Ownership**: CDK assumes the infrastructure team owns both cluster AND manifest deployment, violating the principle that applications should own their complete vertical slice
+2. **Single-Account Limitation**: Application envers need to deploy manifests to shared platform services (EKS) from their own AWS accounts, but `addManifest` assumes same-account deployment
+3. **Violates Bounded Context**: Forces applications to understand EKS cluster internals rather than treating Kubernetes as a platform service

 ### Evidence of this Limitation:
   * **Implicit Same-Account Assumption in CDK Design:** AWS CDK's core constructs and IAM role management are inherently designed for deployments within a single AWS account.
 While the CDK documentation for `KubernetesManifest` does not explicitly forbid cross-account deployments, its examples and underlying mechanisms are geared towards single-account use cases.